SnowflakeCoder/programming/Java/Java Concurrency - Part1.md

 ##### Synchronized Blocks in Cluster Setups

-A synchronized block **only blocks threads within the same Java VM** from entering that code block.
-If you have the same Java application running on multiple Java VMs - in a cluster - then it is possible for one thread within each Java VM to enter that synchronized block at the same time.
+A synchronized block **only blocks threads within the same JVM** from entering that code block.
+If you have the same Java application running on multiple JVMs - in a cluster - then it is possible for one thread within each JVM to enter that synchronized block at the same time.

 #### Java Volatile Keyword